boschglobal/luisy/CONTRIBUTING.rst

 your changes are ready to be reviewed.
 Now, to have your changes merged as fast as possible, please do the following:

-* open a pull request from your feature branch to the `main` branch of luisy.
+* open a pull request from your fork to the
+  `main` branch of luisy.
 * add at least one of the maintainers as reviewer.
-* add a small description to your pull request in case your changes differ from those in the corresponding Jira story or if you want to point the reviewers to certain aspects of your implementation.
+* add a small description to your pull request in case your changes differ from those in the corresponding issue or if you want to point the reviewers to certain aspects of your implementation.
-* resolve any merge conflicts manually by merging the develop branch locally into your branch.
+* resolve any merge conflicts manually by merging the main branch locally into your branch.
 * make sure that the triggered GitHub actions pass and resolve problems if not.